bryanklewis/prometheus-eventhubs-adapter/README.md

 ![alt text](./docs/images/adapter-arch.png "Adapter Architecture")

-This adapter has settings to help enable consumption of events from Azure Data Explorer (Kusto).
-Additional information on using ADX with events written by this adapter is in [docs/adx.md](./docs/adx.md)
+Additional information on using Azure Data Explorer (Kusto) with events written by this adapter is in [docs/adx.md](./docs/adx.md)

 ## Configuration